GITushar23/atomwell-reimplementation/README.md

 **Training throughput:** 20-30k tokens/sec on Lightning.ai H200 GPUs (measured as non-padding tokens processed per second through forward + backward + optimizer step)

-**Note on training:** I made an architecture change mid-training (added layer norm) due to compute constraints.
+**Note on training:** I made an architecture change mid-training (added layer norm).
 Ideally this would require restarting, but given limited resources, I continued from the checkpoint.
 The model still converges and generates reasonable sequences, though performance could be better with a clean run.

 ## Model Architecture